 - Choose how formal or informal you are being and stick with it.
 This includes information being given out, language and use of content.
 Formal pages should use professional-looking photos and give concise information.
 Informal pages can be more fluid on what is posted but should still be posting relevant content.
 Make sure that the style of your social media is appropriate for your target market.
 Log in to a different account and see how it looks to someone from outside of the admin site.

 - Keep delegates updated during and after the event and encourage them to share information using specific hashtags.
-This can include updates of information, pictures of what’s happening or has happened, or cancellations.
+Here's a handy checklist you can share with delegates to encourage them to participate.
+Content can include updates of information, pictures of what’s happening or has happened, or cancellations.
 Always remember to thank those involved after the event has finished.
 Try not to let the social media drop off during busy periods.